eficode-academy/codeascode/Aarhus-Instructions.md

    2. Enable github issues
    3. Create board at waffle.io

 This will serve as the basis for your work, and should be up to date at all times.
-When you have created the waffle board send a link to #aarhus on slack.
+When you have created the waffle board, send a link to #aarhus on slack.

 ## Step I
 In order to build our pipeline, we need to have our CI infrastructure up and running.